 Every business (big or small) should reevaluate their business at the start of the New Year.
 Just as people think about their resolutions, businesses should consider some as well.
-Since we work primarily with small business, we thought we would put together a list of five resolutions that you should keep in mind as your business starts 2018.
+Since we work primarily with small business, we thought we would put together a list of five new year’s resolutions for small businesses.
+Be sure to keep these 5 resolutions in mind as you plan 2018.

 #1.
 Reflect on Mistakes